Magnetic field-induced weak-to-strong-link transformation in patterned superconducting films: Methods

-Three 180-nm-thick Nb films were patterned with a single shallow groove across their center using FIB doses of 0.1, 0.2, and 0.3~nC/\textmu m$^2$.
-The grooved films are labeled GF01, GF02, and GF03, accordingly.
-GF01 has a surface area of 3~$\times$~1~mm$^2$, the others 2.5~$\times$~0.8~mm$^2$.
-This process creates WLs comprised of thinner Nb regions pervaded by defects arising from Ga$^+$ implantation, as shown in the Supplemental Material (SM)~\cite{[{See Supplemental Material at }][{ for more information on the morphology, structure, and superconducting aspects of GF01.}]supp}.
+Three 180-nm-thick Nb films were patterned with a single shallow groove using FIB doses of 0.1, 0.2, and 0.3~nC/\textmu m$^2$ (GF01, GF02, and GF03, respectively).
+The samples have areas of 3~mm$^2$ (3$\times$1) in the case of GF01 and 2~mm$^2$ (2.5$\times$0.8) for the other films.
+This process creates WLs comprised of thinner Nb regions pervaded by defects arising from Ga$^+$ implantation, as shown in Appendix~\ref{Sc:AppA}.
 The groove depths range from 4.2~nm to 14.6~nm.
-A pristine 180-nm Nb film with critical temperature ($T_c$) of 9.0~K is also studied.
-Details of the sample preparation are given in Ref.~\cite{valerio2021superconducting}.
-The global DC magnetic response of the samples is obtained in a SQUID-based Quantum Design MPMS-5S system in the perpendicular geometry.
-Quantitative magneto-optical imaging (MOI) is used to reveal the local out-of-plane magnetic flux density ($B$) distribution in the films~\cite{shaw2018quantitative}.
-The local shielding current density ($\bm{J}$) is obtained as described in Ref.~\cite{meltzer2017direct}.
+Additionally, a 2.5~$\times$~2.5~mm$^2$ 300-nm-thick Nb film labeled GF01+ was deposited and patterned with two perpendicular grooves using a FIB dose of 0.1~nC/\textmu m$^2$ thus exhibiting four distinct WLs in a cross pattern.
+A pristine film with critical temperature ($T_c$) of 9.0~K is also studied.
+Sample preparation details are given in Ref.~\citenum{valerio2021superconducting}.
+Global dc magnetic responses are obtained in a QD MPMS-5S in the perpendicular geometry.
+Quantitative magneto-optical imaging (MOI) is used to reveal the local out-of-plane magnetic flux density ($B$) and current density ($\bm{J}$) in the films~\cite{shaw2018quantitative,meltzer2017direct}.

+Furthermore, we employed the thermomagnetic model (TM) to simulate the macroscopic magnetic flux density distribution in the patterned films~\cite{vestgarden2011dynamics}.
+For that, the heat diffusion equation